Murugan-mady/flight-ticket-booking/README.md

     ii)Admin can delete flight details by using flight code. iii) Admin can view bookings of a flight between 2 dates using flight code, from date and to date iv) Logout

+#  Tested functinalities:

+i) User can't move to a route directly without login ii)The available flights are calculated if there exists any possible path. iii) User can see their past bookings. iv)User can book the flight. v)User can logout vi)Admin can logout vii) Admin can view bookings based on date and flight code.

 # Development details: